Muvon/yoda/README.md

 ### yoda status
 Display current status of services

+### yoda log CONTAINER...
+Show log for a given container

+### yoda logs
+Show log for all containers

+### yoda exec CONTAINER... command
+Execute a given command in a container

+### yoda enter CONTAINER...
+Enter into a container with one of autodetected shell: zsh, bash or sh

 ### yoda setup [options]
 Setup server before it can be used for environment.
 You can use only Centos 8 distribution.
 Otherwise you have to setup it in manual mode.
 Before deploy put your authorized_keys to server folder.